machinekoder/pickit-docs/docs/documentation/calibration/how-to-execute-robot-camera-calibration-with-an-abb-yumi-robot.rst

 **attached to the arm holding the calibration plate**.

 **YuMi does not have a standard robot flange**, as most traditional robots do for mounting equipment.
-Therefore only :ref:`calibration-multi-pose-fixed` can be used.
+Therefore only :ref:`multi poses calibration with a fixed camera <multi-poses-calibration>` can be used.

 .. attention::
   The YuMi robot has a limited workspace for moving the calibration plate